Revolutionary Road (film): Plot

-The following day, Frank confesses to his affair, hoping to reconcile with April.
-To his surprise, April apathetically says it does not matter, as she no longer loves him, which he does not believe.
-When the Givings come for dinner, Frank announces plans have changed because April is pregnant.
-John lambasts Frank for crushing April's hope, as well as him accepting his circumstances.
+The following day, Frank confesses his affair to April, hoping to reconcile with her.
+To his surprise, April apathetically says it does not matter, for she no longer loves him, an assertion he does not believe.
+When the Givings come for dinner, Frank announces the plans have changed because April is pregnant.
+John lambasts Frank for crushing April's hope.
 Angered, Frank nearly attacks John, and the Givings leave.
-Afterwards, Frank and April have an argument, and April leaves the house to think.
+Frank and April have an argument, and April leaves the house to think.

 Frank spends the night in a drunken stupor.
 The next morning, he is shocked to find April in the kitchen, calmly making breakfast as if nothing had happened.
 Frank, unsure how to react, eats with her, then leaves for work.
 April goes to the bathroom, where she performs a vacuum aspiration abortion on herself.
-Afterwards, she starts to bleed and calls an ambulance.
+As a result, she begins to bleed and calls an ambulance.
 Frank arrives at the hospital, distraught, and is comforted by Shep.
 April dies in the hospital from blood loss.
 A guilt-ridden Frank moves to the city to sell computers and spend his spare time with his children.

-A new couple, the Braces, buys the Wheeler's old home.
+A new couple, the Braces, buys the Wheelers' old home.
 While Milly and Shep have dinner with the Braces, Milly tells them about Frank and April.
 Shep walks out, crying; he asks Milly to never mention the Wheelers again.
-Years later, Helen tells her husband that the Braces seem to be the best-suited couple for the Wheelers' old house.
+Years later, Helen tells her husband the Braces seem to be the best-suited couple for the Wheelers' old house.
 When Helen starts talking about why she disliked Frank and April, her husband turns off his hearing aid.